Vic Toweel: Pro career

 During his reign as a world champion, Toweel had 13 bouts consisting of three successful title defences and 10 successful non-title fights against world rated contenders.

 He successfully defended his world title against Danny O'Sullivan (KO 10 round) whom he dropped 14 times, winning him a place in the Guinness Book of Records, for the most knock downs in a world title fight.
 His second and third title defences were against Luis Romero (won in 15 rounds) and Peter Keenan (won in 15 rounds).
 A drastically weight-weakened Vic was dethroned by Australian Jimmy Carruthers in his fourth title defence, Toweel losing by a first round knockout.

 Carruthers gave Toweel a return match on 21 March 1953 and a crowd of 35,000 saw him holding his own until the sixth round, when he began to fade.
 He was counted out in the tenth.

-Toweel's eyes were giving him trouble and he went to London where a successful operation was performed.

-On his return he announced that he would continue fighting as a featherweight.
+On his return following eye surgery, he announced that he would continue fighting as a featherweight.
 On 11 December 1953 he outpointed British featherweight champion Ronnie Clayton before losing on points to highly regarded Carmelo Costa in New York.

 On 6 November 1953 Vic had his last fight, in the welterweight division, when he stopped Harry Walker in the eighth.

 After years of battling with his weight and only two months short of his 27th birthday, he decided to hang up his gloves with a professional record was 28-3-1 (14).

 Toweel was SA's first and so-far only undisputed world boxing champion.

 Life after boxing

-Toweel retired to Australia in the 1980s and died aged 79 in Sydney, Australia, on Friday morning 15 August 2008.
+Toweel retired to Australia in the 1980s and died aged 80 in Sydney, Australia, on August 15, 2008.